 Medical payments coverage is needed to cover the sometimes huge medical costs incurred after you get hurt in an auto accident, no matter who was found at fault for the accident.

 Furthermore, medical payments coverage can help you pay for funeral expenses and passenger injuries.
 It can even help pay your medical bills if a car hit you while you were walking or biking.
-Depending on your package or provider, you can even get necessary dental care paid for.
+Depending on your package or provider, you can even get the necessary dental care paid for.

 To make sure that you’re covered for your medical expenses after a serious accident, you should get medical payments coverage.